 One of the key features of OLC Accelerate that I continually hear people talk about is the sense of community.
 No matter who you meet at the conference—students right out of grad school, seasoned program directors, deans, and members of OLC’s Executive Board—everyone is kind to you and accepts you as part of the community.

 OLC is able to create this vibrant community, through the opportunities they provide for people to network and engage in meaningful conversations.
 The Institute for Emerging Leaders in Online Learning (IELOL) program is one such opportunity.
 The closing event of the IELOL program, the Master Class, is held at OLC Accelerate every year, where new ‘graduates’ are welcomed by introducing them to alumni of the program.
-I am a proud alumna of this group and was able to meet the esteemed Garvey Pike at Accelerate 2017.
+I am a proud alumna of this group and was able to meet the esteemed Garvey Pyke at Accelerate 2017.
 I reached out to Garvey to get his insight on what makes Accelerate a meaningful event for him.

 If you are new to OLC Accelerate, or even if you’re a seasoned attendee, another opportunity to connect with other online learning professionals is the Field Guide program.
 This program was established to create deeper and more meaningful connections between attendees.
 Every year at Accelerate, volunteers from the community join together to welcome attendees (new and returning) by engaging in a variety of activities.
 If you’re not familiar with the Field Guide Program, you can learn more about it by visiting the OLC Accelerate 2018 Field Guide page.